Skip to footer content

 What is IronPDF?

-IronPDF is a powerful library for converting HTML to PDF using C# with full support for modern CSS, JavaScript execution, and web fonts.
-It serves as an alternative to DinkToPdf, offering better performance and no native dependencies.
+IronPDF is a .NET library for converting HTML to PDF using a Chromium rendering engine.
+It supports modern CSS, JavaScript execution, and web fonts, and requires no native dependencies or external binaries.

 Why should I choose IronPDF over DinkToPdf?